Future International Students

 Checklist for Applying as a Degree Seeking Student.

-The U.S. Department of State also offers a variety of resources for students wishing to study in the United States, covering topics such as a general overview of higher education at the undergraduate and graduate levels and how student visas work.
-Please review their website for additional information.
+The U.S. Department of State also offers a variety of resources for students wishing to study in the United States, covering topics such as a general overview of higher education at the undergraduate and graduate levels and how student visas work through their program, EducationUSA.
+Please review the Department of State website for additional information relating to the visa application process.

 The Office of Admissions and the Registrar will collect and oversee the review of your admissions documents.
 In order to issue your U.S. immigration document (I-20 - needed to apply for the F-1 student visa and to enter the U.S. in student status), we must receive the UAF Financial Statement for International Students and supporting documentation.
 Additionally, to ensure your I-20 is issued accurately, we must have a copy of your passport identification page.
 Once we have received these documents and you are fully admitted, International Programs & Initiatives will issue the immigration document (I-20) and send it to you along with your official letter of acceptance and information about applying for your F-1 visa and travel to Alaska.